 The City of Ipswich is divided into four divisions.
 To find out which division your property is in, use the map on our divisional boundaries page to search for the property address.

-Ipswich is represented by a Mayor and eight Councillors (two per division), who were elected to a four-year term in 2020.
-The next elections will be held in March 2024.
+Ipswich is represented by a Mayor and eight Councillors (two per division), who were elected to a four-year term in 2024.
+The next local government elections will be held in 2028.

 All local government councillors must declare all financial and non-financial interests, including the interests of persons related to them as set out in the Local Government Act 2009.
 Ipswich City Councillors keep an ongoing register of interests available to the public below.